m0-k1/Indian-Liver-Patients/README.md

 ## Evaluation Metrics Used -
 Since this is binary classification problem, we use the following metrics:

-* Confusion matrix - For getting a better clarity of the no of correct/incorrect predictions by the model
+* Confusion matrix - For getting a better clarity of the no of correct/incorrect predictions by the model.
 * ROC-AUC - It considers the rank of the output probabilities and intuitively measures the likelihood that model can distinguish between a positive point and a negative point.

 ## Implementations